andreimosman/debugitto/README.md

 # debugitto

-This is a very simple way to debug PHP applications without generate output directly to the browser.
+This is a very simple way to debug PHP applications without generating output directly to the browser.

 ## Installation

-### Via docker compose:
+### Via composer:

 ```
-docker compose require andreimosman/debugitto
+composer require andreimosman/debugitto
 ```

 ### Download